isomerpages/sndgo-corp/_community/Contribute To Smart Nation.md

 * <a href="https://www.research.net/r/MultilanguageGovt" target="_blank">**Survey open to everyone:**</a> Take this survey to share your thoughts on the effectiveness of our machine-translated content in your mother tongue

-You can also contribute by joining our growing Smart Nation Ambassador family.
-Find out how [here.](/community/smart-nation-ambassadors)
+You can also contribute by joining our growing [Smart Nation Ambassador](/community/smart-nation-ambassadors) family.
+Click on the link to find out how.